chryswoods/siremol.org/chryswoods.com/parallel_python/map.md

 ```

 The standard `map` function behaves exactly like your
+hand-written `mapper` function, returing a list containing
+the result of applying your function to each item of data.

-hand-written `mapper` function.
-Once advantage of `map`
-is that it knows how to handle multiple arguments.
+One advantage of `map` is that it knows how to handle multiple arguments.
 For
 example, let's create a function that only maps a single
 argument.
 Type into ipython